Panathinaikos F.C.: Alafouzos era (2012–present)

-Giorgos Donis was announced as the new coach on 3 July 2018.
+Georgios Donis was announced as the new coach on 3 July 2018.
 Coach Donis had a great start of the season despite beginning with −6 points in the championship, counting 6 consecutive wins that put Panathinaikos on top of the table.
 However, due to problems with his salary and a clash with Giannis Alafouzos, he was forced to resign in 2019.
 This situation made the relations between Alafouzos and the fans worse, with protests and demonstrations during games against him.
 Panathinaikos remained one of the top clubs in Greece, but its absence from European tournaments was a major factor in the fans' disappointment with the ownership.
 During the summer of 2020, a series of bad decisions were made from Giannis Alafouzos, who chose to let most of the players that had contributed to a very good season go.

 Spaniard Dani Poyatos signed on as head of the club on 22 July 2020 for two years, taking over from George Donis' work.
 Poyatos was sacked after a poor start of the season on 12 October and was replaced by László Bölöni.
 After a disappointing fifth position in the league and the failure to guide them to a European qualification spot Bölöni was sacked and replaced by Ivan Jovanović.

 During the 21–22 season under the management of Ivan Jovanović, the team achieved its major goal of returning to European Competitions finishing fourth, and won their 19th Greek Cup, beating PAOK 1–0 in the final ending an eight-year trophy drought.
 Ivan Jovanović was offered a two-year extension to his contract, which he accepted.

 After a five-year absence from European Competitions, Panathinaikos won a place in the third qualifying round of the 2022–23 UEFA Europa Conference League, drawing Czech Slavia Prague.
 Any chance of return to a European group stage was lost after losing 3–1 on aggregate.